andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 Caching bugs aren't apparent in the normal places we look for bugs; the code, the logs or in error reporting.
 Also your tests are unlikely to discover them as caching is typically turned off in development and test environments.

 I’m definitely not saying “don’t cache”.
-I'm just saying “be careful”.
+I'm just saying “be very careful”.